Man arrested for allegedly stealing rental car

 Andrew Amoah Ampaw is said to have rented the car for five days before giving it to someone he allegedly owed money to.

-Charged with stealing, Ampaw had pleaded not guilty before the court presided over by Mr Isaac Addo.
+Charged with stealing, Ampaw had pleaded not guilty before the court presided over by Isaac Addo.

 The accused person is expected to reappear on March 21.